Feliphegomez/digital-members/readme.txt

 * BUG FIX: Added 'error' to the list of default order statuses.
 * BUG FIX: Fixed issue where PayPal recurring_payment messages with status "Pending" were treated as "Failed" by our IPN handler.
 (Thanks, Matt Julian)
 * BUG FIX: The redirect away from the billing page needed to be in the preheader instead of the page shortcode.
-* BUG FIX/ENHANCEMENT: Using the pmpro_getOrderStatuses() function in adminpages/orders.php instead of redundant code there.
+* BUG FIX/ENHANCEMENT: Using the dmrfid_getOrderStatuses() function in adminpages/orders.php instead of redundant code there.
-* BUG FIX/ENHANCEMENT: Passing the $order as a second parameter to pmpro_after_checkout when called from the PayPal IPN handler.
+* BUG FIX/ENHANCEMENT: Passing the $order as a second parameter to dmrfid_after_checkout when called from the PayPal IPN handler.
 (The $order was being passed already for "regular" checkouts.)
 * ENHANCEMENT: You can now sort by the Membership Level column added to the users list in the dashboard.
 (Thanks, Matt Julian)
 * FEATURE: Added support for the privacy features added in WP 4.9.6.
 Details below.
 * FEATURE: Added suggest privacy page text.
-* FEATURE: Added PMPro-related user meta fields, membership history, and order history to the personal data export.
-You can filter which user meta fields are included in the export using the new pmpro_get_personal_user_meta_fields filter.
+* FEATURE: Added DmRFID-related user meta fields, membership history, and order history to the personal data export.
+You can filter which user meta fields are included in the export using the new dmrfid_get_personal_user_meta_fields filter.
-* FEATURE: Deleting PMPro-related personal data fields when personal data is erased.
-The ereaser deletes a number of user meta fields (filterable through the new pmpro_get_personal_user_meta_fields_to_erase filter).
+* FEATURE: Deleting DmRFID-related personal data fields when personal data is erased.
+The ereaser deletes a number of user meta fields (filterable through the new dmrfid_get_personal_user_meta_fields_to_erase filter).
 A user's membership history and order history are retained unless the user is deleted.
 * FEATURE: Now saving a log of when the TOS page is agreed to at checkout.
 The ID and date modified of the TOS post is saved along with a timestamp of when the TOS was agreed to.
 This information is shown on the single order page in the admin, the orders CSV export, and on the edit user profile page in the admin.
 Note that this feature does not yet backport any data for existing users or ask users to re-agree to the TOS if the TOS has gone out of date.

 = 1.9.4.4 - 2018-03-14 =
-* BUG FIX: Updated the filters to extend membership levels to use the new pmpro_getSpecificMembershipLevelForUser() function to avoid bugs when MMPU is enabled.
+* BUG FIX: Updated the filters to extend membership levels to use the new dmrfid_getSpecificMembershipLevelForUser() function to avoid bugs when MMPU is enabled.
 * BUG FIX: Fixed cases where certain email templates were resulting in the body of the email being duplicated.
-* BUG FIX: Fixed conflict with pmpro-email-templates when emails were disabled (the pmpro_email filter returns false).
+* BUG FIX: Fixed conflict with dmrfid-email-templates when emails were disabled (the dmrfid_email filter returns false).
 (Thanks, Mathieu Hays)
 * BUG FIX: Now updating status on related subscription orders BEFORE canceling at gateway to avoid cases where the webhook sent by the gateway after canceling the subscription triggers further cancellation attempts.
 * BUG FIX: No longer showing the "Stripe Publishable Key appears incorrect" error message if the key field is blank.
-* ENHANCEMENT: Added the pmpro_getSpecificMembershipLevelForUser( $user_id, $level_id ) function for cases where MMPU is enabled and you want data about a specific membership level a user might have.
+* ENHANCEMENT: Added the dmrfid_getSpecificMembershipLevelForUser( $user_id, $level_id ) function for cases where MMPU is enabled and you want data about a specific membership level a user might have.
 * ENHANCEMENT: Changed labels on the reCAPTCHA settings to match their current terminology: Site Key and Secret Key.

 = 1.9.4.3 - 2018-01-04 =
-* BUG FIX: Fixed issue where PMPro would attempt to cancel gateway subscriptions more than once in some cases.
+* BUG FIX: Fixed issue where DmRFID would attempt to cancel gateway subscriptions more than once in some cases.

 = 1.9.4.2 - 2017-12-07 =
 * BUG FIX: Avoid double-encoding the API version in PayPal Standard gateway
 * BUG FIX: The update billing page now checks the gateway of the user's last order instead of the default gateway settings in case multiple gateways are in use or the default gateway has changed.
-* BUG FIX: Fixed bug where discount codes were not being applied properly if the pmpro_default_level custom field was set and used on a page.
+* BUG FIX: Fixed bug where discount codes were not being applied properly if the dmrfid_default_level custom field was set and used on a page.
 * BUG FIX: Credit card expiration emails were being to sent to members with PayPal Express orders.
 * BUG FIX: Now correctly unslashing instructions for the check gateway.
 * BUG FIX: Fixed issue with creating pages from the page settings page.